 ARTS CELEBRATION IN BURNETT HEADS!

 This will be a fun workshop suitable for beginners or experienced artists.
 She will teach you how to use a very limited pallet based on the three primary colours and then develop secondary colours to build colour harmony and atmosphere.
-You will create your own piece of art that you will be proud to take home.
+You will create some small paintings that you will then use to create your own personalised greeting cards.

 Time: 9am to 12pm.
 Morning Tea Provided